webix-hub/docs/data/datatable/templates.md

 {{sample 15_datatable/20_templates/01_string.html }}

-Templates can be used for presenting almost any content in DataTable ( anything which can be done through HTML - can be placed in DataTable's cell) such as: images, links, numbers, string, dates.
+Templates can be used for presenting almost any content in DataTable (anything that can be done through HTML can be placed in DataTable cell) such as: images, links, numbers, string, dates.

 <table class="list">
 	<caption class="caption">